archywillhe/0a-Jekyll/_posts/2015-08-06-boolean-satisfiability-problem-or-sat-in-5-minutes.md

     >
     >$$ c $$
     >
-    >And here we have it, the original formula is satisfible with
+    >And here we have it, the original formula is satisfiable with
     >
     >    <div class="row d_shortcuts">
     >    $a$: True<br>